jennifernoelle/COILplus/README.md

 ## Code

-The folder R/ includes functions (with substantial modifications and additions from <https://github.com/gpapadog/BiasedNetwork>) that are used in the analysis code while the folder HelperScriptsOld/ includes more minor modifications for occurrence estimation within the original model for comparison purposes.
+The folder R/ includes functions with substantial modifications and additions from the [BiasedNetwork](https://github.com/gpapadog/BiasedNetwork) repo that are used in the analysis code.

 The code for the analysis is in the folder Analysis/.
 The numbers in the beginning of the file names represent the order with which the files should be used/run.
 In brief the content of each analysis file is as follows: